Munisuvrata: Iconography

-Munisuvrata is usually depicted in a sitting (or standing) meditative pose, with a tortoise symbol beneath him; each tīrthankara has a distinct emblem, which allows worshippers to distinguish similar idols.
+Munisuvrata is usually depicted in a sitting (or standing) meditative pose, with a tortoise symbol beneath him; each tirthankara has a distinct emblem, which allows worshippers to distinguish similar idols.
 Jivantasvami represents Munisuvrata as a princely state.
 The Jina is represented as standing in the kayotsarga pose wearing crown and ornaments.

+Ancient artifacts and idols

+An early idol of Munisuvrata was historically installed in 127 CE or 157 CE at the Devanirmita stupa in Mathura.
+Archaeological evidence of his veneration was also recovered from the Akota Bronzes in Gujarat.
+Documented by scholar Umakant Premanand Shah, this excavation yielded a rare bronze idol depicting Munisuvrata in the Jivantasvami style.
+This artifact provides crucial physical evidence of his early medieval worship and the advanced metallurgical casting techniques of the period.